Federal Contractor Requirements

 You have a responsibility to meet additional obligations as a federal contractor.

-If you have a contract or subcontract of $15,000 or more, you’re also subject to Section 503 of the Rehabilitation Act and have the responsibility to not discriminate against job applicants or employees on the basis of disability.
+If you have a contract or subcontract of more than $15,000, [1] you’re subject to Section 503 of the Rehabilitation Act of 1973 and have the responsibility to not discriminate against job applicants or employees on the basis of disability.

-In addition to the nondiscrimination requirements, you have related basic responsibilities such as:
+In addition to the nondiscrimination requirements, you have some related basic recordkeeping and notification responsibilities such as:

-• including Equal Opportunity Clauses in all subcontracts and purchase orders; and
+• including Equal Opportunity Clauses in all covered contracts and subcontracts; and

-• stating in employment advertising that you don’t discriminate on any of the protected bases.
-You may list them all (race, color, sex, sexual orientation, gender identity, religion, national origin, disability, and status as a protected veteran), or you may simply use “equal opportunity employer” plus “disability” and “veteran” or “vet.”
+• stating in employment advertising that you don’t discriminate on the basis of disability and status as a protected veteran.
 Remember, if you are subject to Section 503 and VEVRAA, “disability” and “veteran” or “vet” must be explicitly included in any employment advertising tagline.

 Questions?